Rocker Locker Installation Tips

 Updated Drill and Cut Template

 Rather than using the inner pieces as the template we've now included 2 think cardboard templates.
 Why 2?
 Well just in case one gets damaged on the first side.
+The first image below is for REV1 & REV2 Rocker lockers manufactured before November 2025.
+The second image is REV3 manufactured December 2025 onward.

 !IMPORTANT: Once the locations are marked it's very important that you follow proper drilling best practices to ensure holes are centered and in the correct place.
 There is not a lot of margin for error here, so if you don't feel comfortable or confident or have the right tools, professional installation is highly recommended.
 Moonraker Design Co. will not be held responsible for incorrect installation.